truenas/documentation/content/en/docs/SMB-references.md

 SMB shares, which means that additional licensing costs are not required.
-However, because there is no domain controller to provide authentication for the network, each user account must be created on the
+However, because there is no domain controller to provide authentication for the network, each user account must be created on the TrueNAS system.
-%brand% system.
 This type of configuration scenario is often used in home and small networks as it does not scale well if many user accounts are needed.